Bifurcation values of polynomial functions and perverse sheaves: Review on constructible and perverse sheaves

-In this section, we recall some basic notions and results which will be used in this paper.
+In this section, we recall some results on constructible and perverse sheaves.
 In this paper, we essentially follow the terminology of \cite{Dimca}, \cite{H-T-T} and \cite{K-S}.
 For example, for a topological space $X$ we denote by $\Db(X)$ the derived category whose objects are bounded complexes of sheaves of $\CC_X$-modules on $X$.
 Denote by $\Dbc(X)$ the full subcategory of $\Db(X)$ consisting of constructible objects.
-Let $f(x)=\sum_{v \in \ZZ^n_+} a_vx^v$ be a polynomial on $\CC^n$ ($a_v\in \CC$).